Skip to content

-Inflation continues to be the key concern for insurers according to Swiss Re Institute’s latest sigma.
+Inflation continues to be the key concern for insurers according to Swiss Re Institute’s sigma.
 The effect of inflation on the global economy has led to total global insurance premium falling slightly by an estimated 0.2% in real terms in 2023.

 • The insurance industry is forecast to return to growth in 2023–2024 after total global premiums are estimated to have contracted by 0.2% in real terms in 2022